panglesd/presentations/blog/blog.md

 ```

 Exactly what we wanted it to be!
 Combining atomic undos with `bind` seems to work.
 However, there is a big problem: Using `bind` makes the code much less readable.
+ -->

+There is still a big problem: although `bind` is good at combining undoable operations, it makes the code look bad.
+Without a solution to this problem, there would be no blog post...

+#### The transcendental syntax

-Fortunately, OCaml has a [special syntax](https://ocaml.org/manual/5.3/bindingops.html), which is _very_ well suited for monads: custom let-bindings.
+Fortunately, OCaml has a [special syntax](https://ocaml.org/manual/5.3/bindingops.html), which is _very_ well suited for monads: custom `let` operators.
 If you define a function whose name is `let` followed by special characters, it can be applied in a specific way:

 ```ocaml
 (* What looks like a let-binding: *)